Conformal Prediction Bands for Two-Dimensional Functional Time Series: Introduction

-We will consider only the Inductive Conformal Prediction a.k.a.
-Split Conformal Prediction method (\citealt{Papadopoulos2002InductiveCM}).
-Such modification of the original Transductive Conformal method is not only computationally efficient, but is also necessary in high-dimensional frameworks like the one of functional data.
-Indeed, the main drawback of the Full Conformal approach is that the prediction algorithm needs to be trained again for every possible candidate realization $y$.
-In practice, in multivariate problems, where $y$ lies in $\mathbb{R}^p$, one runs the above routine for candidate $y$ over a $p$-dimensional grid.
-While such approach is prohibitive for high-dimensional spaces, since computational times grow exponentially with $p$, it is actually unfeasible in a functional setting, in which $y$ lies in an infinite-dimensional space.
-On the contrary, employing Split Conformal inference along with a specific family of nonconformity scores, introduced by \citet{diquigiovanni2021importance} and explicitly tailored to functional data, permits deriving prediction sets in closed form.
+Most of the research tackling univariate FTS forecasting has focused on adaption of the Bootstrap to the functional setting (see e.g. \citealt{Hyndman_Shang}, \citealt{Rossini} and \citealt{hernandez2021simultaneous}).
+However, Bootstrap is a very computationally intensive procedure, especially in the infinite-dimensional context of functional data.
+In this work, we instead focus on Conformal Prediction (CP), a versatile nonparametric approach to prediction.
+The first appearance of such technique dates back to \citealt{gammerman}, and it has been later presented in greater detail in \citealt{Vovk2005AlgorithmicLI} and \citealt{Balasubramanian}.
+An extensive and unified review of the theory of Conformal inference can be found in \citealt{Zeni2020ConformalPA}.
+The attractiveness of Conformal Prediction relies on its great versatility, which allows to couple it with any predictive algorithm, in order to obtain distribution free prediction sets.
+Throughout this work, we resort to Inductive Conformal Prediction, also known as Split Conformal Prediction (\citealt{Papadopoulos2002InductiveCM}).
+Such modification of the original Transductive Conformal method is not only computationally efficient, but also necessary in high-dimensional frameworks like the functional data one.
+It should be noted that the main drawback of the Full Conformal approach is the need of retraining the prediction algorithm for every possible candidate realization $y$.
+In practice, in multivariate problems, where $y$ lies in $\mathbb{R}^p$, one runs the above routine for several candidates $y$ over a $p$-dimensional regular grid.
+While such approach is prohibitive for high-dimensional spaces, since computational times grow exponentially with $p$, it becomes unfeasible in a functional setting, in which $y$ lies in an infinite-dimensional space.
+Employing Split Conformal inference along with nonconformity scores tailored to functional data (\citealt{diquigiovanni2021importance}) allows to obtain prediction sets in closed form.